We were founded in 2009 and our leadership team brings significant expertise in oncology drug development and

 Paul H. Klingenstein has served as a member of our board of directors since our inception.
 He is the Managing Partner of Aberdare Ventures, a healthcare-focused venture capital firm he formed in 1999.
 Prior to founding Aberdare, Mr. Klingenstein worked in venture capital and private equity with Warburg Pincus and Accel Partners, and was an advisor to the Rockefeller Foundation.
 Mr. Klingenstein currently serves on the boards of several private companies.
 Mr. Klingenstein has previously served on the boards of Anacor Pharmaceuticals, Inc. (NASDAQ: ANAC), Aviron Inc., Conatus Pharmaceuticals Inc. (NASDAQ: CNAT), EnteroMedics Inc. (NASDAQ: ETRM), Glycomed Inc., Isis Pharmaceuticals, Inc., now Ionis Pharmaceuticals, Inc. (NASDAQ: IONS), Pharmion Corporation, Viagene Inc., and Xomed Surgical Products Inc. He is currently a board member of MacArthur Foundation and the London School of Hygience and Tropical Medicine.
 He has also served on the boards of various educational and non-profit institutions.
 Mr. Klingenstein received an A.B. in anthropology from Harvard University and an M.B.A. from Stanford University.

 Edward J. McKinley has served as a member of our board of directors since our inception and serves as the chairman of our audit committee.
 Mr. McKinley spent 20 years serving in various roles at the private equity firm Warburg Pincus, including managing the firm’s private equity activity in Europe and serving on the firm’s Management Committee.
 Before joining Warburg Pincus, he was with the management consulting firm McKinsey & Company.
-Mr. McKinley also served on the board of Pharmion Corporation and currently serves on the boards of several private companies, and as an advisor or investment committee head for several investment management firms.
+Mr. McKinley also served on the board of Pharmion Corporation (acquired in 2008) and currently serves on the boards of several private companies, and as an advisor or investment committee head for several investment management firms.
 He also serves on the investment committee of several endowments, and on the boards or advisory boards of several non-profit organizations.
 He graduated Phi Beta Kappa with honors from Stanford University and holds a graduate management degree from Yale University.